Interested in how the small business deduction in Canada can save you money through a special tax rate? If so, we’re here to help!

 WHAT ARE THE TYPES OF INCOME THAT APPLY?

 Now that you have determined you are a CCPC, the next matter is the types of income that qualify.
 The type of earnings your company earns must be Active Business Income in order to receive the SBD.
-This simply means income earned from a business excluding investment income and capital gains.
+This means income earned from a business excluding investment income and capital gains.

 HOW DO I TAKE ADVANTAGE OF THIS TOOL?

-Now you know what types of corporations and earnings qualify for the small business deduction, the final topic of discussion is how to fully take advantage of it.
+Now you know what types of corporations and earnings qualify for the small business deduction; the final topic of discussion is how to take full advantage of it.
 To do this, ask your accountant to prepare Corporate Income Tax Return and claim the small business tax rate on the return.
 If you would like to do this yourself, please visit our resource (How Can I Prepare an Income Tax return for my Corporation?)
 Should your corporation earn both investment and active business gains, a separate calculation must be performed on Federal Schedule 7 of the Corporate Income Tax Return to calculate the proper percentage.

 Assuming that your corporation makes more than $500,000 in profit, the excess profit above that limit will be levied with a percentage of 26.5%.
 Therefore, it is best to declare a bonus payable to yourself to reduce the corporation’s profit to $500,000 or less.
 However, when making the bonus, be sure to pay it within 180 days of your corporation’s year end.
 If you do not, the bonus will not be tax deductible